JuggerGrimrod/input-chars-onclick/README.md

-# Input Special Characters into Form Field onClick (with Bootstrap 3.3.7 CSS) v1.0.0 (@ /JuggerGrimrod/input-chars-onclick)
+# Input Special Characters into Form Field onClick (includes Bootstrap 3.3.7 CSS for layout and UI elements) v1.0.0 (@ /JuggerGrimrod/input-chars-onclick)

 ## This Git repository contains markup, style and script file assets for appending special characters into a text-field when a button click event is triggered.